AdobeDocs/campaign-standard.en/help/channels/using/transactional-messaging-use-case.md

    ![](assets/message-center_usecase2.png)

-1. Create a join condition between the "Product identifier" field that was previously added to the message, and the corresponding field from the **[!UICONTROL Purchase]** resource.
+1. Create a join condition between the "Product identifier" field that was previously added to the event, and the corresponding field from the **[!UICONTROL Purchase]** resource.

    ![](assets/message-center_usecase3.png)

+1. Because it is mandatory for profile-based events, you must also create an enrichment targeting the **[!UICONTROL Profile]** resource.

+1. Create a join condition between the "CRM ID" field that was previously added to the message, and the corresponding field from the **[!UICONTROL Profile]** resource that you extended. <!--What's the purpose to have created a CRM ID for this event and to have the CRM ID as a join condition? could it be any other field provided you created it in the event?-->

+1. In the Targeting enrichment section, select the enrichment on **[!UICONTROL Profile]** resource (it will be used as the message target during the delivery execution).

 1. Preview and publish the event.
 See [Previewing and publishing the event](../../channels/using/publishing-transactional-event.md#previewing-and-publishing-the-event).